Eats & Drinks

 Findlay Market is Ohio’s oldest surviving municipal market house.
 Since its opening in 1855, the indoor/outdoor market has been supplying locals and visitors alike with fresh produce, meat, and dairy products, and, more recently, an array of prepared foods.
 Come for the goetta, stay for the waffles.

 Northern Kentucky is the official Gateway to Bourbon Country thanks to a distilling renaissance in the region.
 Kentucky Bourbon is one of the Commonwealth’s most historic and treasured industries.
 It’s distilled and enjoyed throughout the region, like at New Riff Distilling, a family-owned distillery that released its first round of bourbons in 2018.
 Ready for more?
 The official Kentucky Bourbon Trail just 90 minutes south.

 After crossing the Ohio River, (aka: The Bourbon Line, aka: The B-Line) visitors enter the epicenter of bourbon culture and history.
-The B-Line is a new experience centered around four Kentucky Bourbon Trail Craft Tour® Distilleries, five bourbon-centric bars, and five amazing restaurants cultivating the freshest tastes in bourbon culinary delights.
+The B-Line is a new experience centered around five Kentucky Bourbon Trail Craft Tour® Distilleries, six bourbon-centric bars, and four amazing restaurants cultivating the freshest tastes in bourbon culinary delights.

 Cincinnati was once the wine-making capital of the nation.
 During the 1800s, not only did the Ohio River make for a fertile place to grow grapes, but the hills of the Queen City, filled with limestone, provided the perfect topography for vine roots to grow deep.
 During the 1840s through the 1860s, with more vines planted in the Cincinnati area than anywhere else in the country, this city was producing more wine than any other region.
 Cincinnati was the Napa Valley of the time.